Listen in: 100 innovative years, Invensys celebrates Foxboro

 |Jack Souza, IPS vice president, directs manufacturing and operations in Foxboro|

-Jack Souza, IPS VP, who directs Foxboro manufacturing and operations, “Foxboro automation has been setting the industry standard for 100 years, and our experts have contributed numerous innovations.
-Now, with more than 50,000 customers worldwide, the Foxboro brand and our people are known throughout the world for quality, reliability, and innovation.
+Jack Souza, IPS vice president, who directs manufacturing and operations in Foxboro , says, “Foxboro automation has been setting the industry standard for 100 years and our experts have contributed numerous innovations to the industry.
+Now with more than 50,000 customers worldwide, the Foxboro brand and our people are known throughout the world for quality, reliability and innovation.
 We should also be very proud that the technology and innovation that started here are playing an important part in the long-term success of IPS and Invensys as a whole.”

 1908 Brothers E.H. and B.B.
 Bristol began as the Industrial Instrument Co. and renamed the company Foxboro in 1914.